TheQwertiest/couchpotato.provider.nnm_club/README.md

 Once installed as above, go about activating the provider as you would with any other provider in CouchPotato.

+You might have to set proxy in CouchPotato settings, since NoNaMe Club is blocked in some countries.

 #Contribute/Issues

 Use issue tracker or send PR.